JeremWatts/JeremPythonScripts/README.md

-I will add more of the scripts I made over time but I need to give these out before I die so I figured I'd make a start.

-Individual Scripts, what they do, how to use them & use-case example:
+# Script Collection

+A set of useful scripts with descriptions, usage instructions, and example use-cases.
+More scripts will be added over time.

+---

+### ❗ `groupcrop.py`
-❗  groupcrop.py // crop all images in the same folder this script. overwrites originals.
+**Purpose:** Crop all images in the same folder as the script.
+Overwrites the original files.
-  💿  place in folder with images, edit groupcrop.py crop values, run script: for windows, type cmd in addressbar and hit enter. then type python groupcrop.py and hit enter.
-  🔧  used to prepare blender sprites for Zandronum
+**How to Use:**
+1. Place `groupcrop.py` in the folder containing your images.
+2. Edit the crop values directly in the script.
+3. Run the script:
+   - On Windows: Open the folder, type `cmd` in the address bar, press Enter.
+   - Type `python groupcrop.py` and press Enter.
+**Use-Case Example:** Preparing Blender sprites for Zandronum.